Cats get sick from time to time.

 Is L-Lysine Bad For Your Cat?

-While newer studies suggest the opposite, there is anecdotal evidence that the substance helps in curing raspatory infection and FEV-1.
+While newer studies suggest the opposite, there is anecdotal evidence that the substance helps in curing respiratory infection and FHV-1.
 The positive reports of cat owners do exist, and there are still people today that swear L-Lysine helped their cat get healthy again.

 Supporters of the substance also claim that although the side effects aren’t pleasant for the cat, they are still more bearable than the virus itself.

 The bottom line is, however: L-Lysine isn’t scientifically proven to do any good for your cat’s health.

 While user testimonials can be helpful in determining whether something is good or not, it is not advisable to depend on them, especially when it is about something as serious as your cat’s health!

 Because of that, we advise you to lay it off and switch to an alternative.